uzimpp/Tcas_Line_Chatbot/README.md

 # Tcas_Line_Chatbot
-This chatbot is able to reply only one major
+This chatbot is able to reply only one major.
 Any further reponse such as reponding to more than one major need a huge code modification

 # To do